TritonDataCenter/v8plus/README.md

 have to hope are defined somewhere in your node process's address space.
 If they aren't, you're boned.
 LD_DEBUG=all will help you find the missing symbol(s).

+As of 0.0.2, v8+ builds a mapfile for your node binary at the time you build your addon.
+It does not attempt to restrict the visibility of any symbols, so you will not be warned if your addon is using private or deprecated functionality in V8 or Node.
+Your build will, however, fail if you've neglected to link in any required libraries, typo'd a symbol name, etc.

 - Why use the old init() instead of NODE_MODULE()?